BeyondRGB/Imaging-Art-beyond-RGB/backend/README.md

 # Beyond-RGB-Backend

-The backend for this projects is a sockated localhost server that listens for commands from the front end and spins off processing threads as tasks come in.
+The backend for this projects is a WebSocket localhost server that listens for commands from the front end and spins off processing threads as tasks come in.

 # Dev Env Setup